 Why can’t operating systems simply dedicate extra cores to housekeeping chores and cool background tasks?
 It’s simple enough to work.
 Here are a few choice uses for core dedication.
 There are six of them, since we may see a six-core chip on the road ahead.

-According to this piece in Wired, things are even more dire than that:
+According to this piece originally published in in Wired, things are even more dire than that:

 The problem is that many software applications weren’t written for chips with multiple cores, and the hardware is advancing so fast that the software runs the risk of being left behind.

 “You can imagine a scenario where people stop buying laptops and PCs because we can’t figure this out,” said David Patterson, a computer-architecture expert and computer science professor at the University of California, Berkeley.

 People are going to stop buying computers?
 Panic indeed!